Wishmaker97/piHubFirmware/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [x] sending data to MQTT topic based on cronjob linux
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] on demand MQTT

 ### Built With